bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

     res.end('\r\n</body></html>');
 ```

-Especially this line should bring our attention:
+Especially this line should be bring to our attention:

 ```javascript
 res.write('\r\n<p><a href="/' + normalized + '">' + name + '</a></p>');
 ```

 It might not be obvious at first sight, but this code contains [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) vulnerability.

 If ```name``` will contain string ```<script>alert('XSS!')</script>```, then the result of this line will be an HTML contains XSS payload send to the browser: